-- Is there an indoor/outdoor air quality section in the school or district wellness policy?
-If so, do you know where it is located? - Which air quality monitor do you use or what geographic spot do you use for visibility guidelines?
-Does your school have its own air quality monitors? - Who makes the decisions to hold, cancel, or reschedule outdoor events?
+- Is there an outdoor air quality section in the school's Emergency Plan?
+If so, do you know where it is located? - Which air quality monitor do you use or what geographic spot do you use for visibility guidelines? - Who makes the decisions to hold, cancel, or reschedule outdoor events?
 What is the procedure for rescheduling events?
+Are there any rules about rescheduling?
 How do you communicate your decision with stakeholders?
-If participants are already traveling, how do you notify them? - What do you do for recess and athletic practices on days with poor air quality? - Has the school/district adopted a smoke readiness plan?
-What are the school/district plans to protect indoor air quality if poor outdoor air quality persists for a long period of time? - Has the school inspected the air handling system and made necessary improvements to ensure ultimate efficiency? - How do you document what happened during wildfire smoke or other air pollution events?
+If participants are already traveling, how do you notify them? - What do you do for recess on school days with poor air quality? - What are the school and district's plans to protect indoor air quality if poor outdoor air quality persists for a long period of time? - How do you document what happened?
 What went well?
-What can be done better?
+What can be done better? - Has the school inspected the air handling system and made necessary improvements to ensure ultimate efficiency?